pablom15/Election_Analysis/README.md

     - Candidate 2 received "x%" of votes and "y" number of votes.
     - Candidate 3 received "x%" of votes and "y" number of votes.
  - The winner of the election was:
-  -Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+    - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.

 ## Challenge Overview